Worship Together In-Person or Online!

 Anti-Racist Resources

 We are called as Christians to do justice, love mercy, and walk humbly with God.
 In living this out, we are called to amplify the voices of our black and brown siblings.
-Hope has developed the following resources:
+In addition to organizing a book study group and an anti-racist parenting group several years ago, Hope created a list of educational and support resources.
+This list includes books, podcasts, black-owned businesses in College Park, petitions, people to follow, and more to help you support and advocate for your neighbors.

 Meet Our Pastor